komminarlabs/terraform-provider-influxdb3/docs/resources/database.md

 ### Required

 - `name` (String) The name of the cluster database.
 The Length should be between `[ 1 ..
-64 ]` characters. **Note:** After a database is deleted, you cannot [reuse](https://docs.influxdata.com/influxdb/cloud-dedicated/admin/databases/delete/#cannot-reuse-database-names) the same name for a new database.
+64 ]` characters. **Note:** Database names can't be updated.
+After a database is deleted, you cannot [reuse](https://docs.influxdata.com/influxdb/cloud-dedicated/admin/databases/delete/#cannot-reuse-database-names) the same name for a new database.

 ### Optional